Skip to main content

 Once you sign the consent form and meet all the study requirements, you will be assigned to one of two study groups by random chance.
 Every participant has an equal chance (50%) of being assigned to either one of the study groups.
 One of the study groups will receive the placebo (medication without the active ingredient of the study drug) and the other group will receive the experimental drug.
 The study team will not know which medication you receive as this is a double-blind research study.
 However, your study doctor can learn which you have been assigned to in case there is an emergency.

 *Participation in the research study is completely voluntary.
-Every participant has the right to withdraw from the study at any time in the duration of the study.
+Every participant has the right to withdraw from the study at any time for the duration of the study.

 Condition